Pete Dawkins

+He is the only person in history to have held the titles of Brigade Commander, Football Team Captain, Class President, Star Man (top 5% of the class), Heisman Trophy winner, and Rhodes Scholar.
+He is often regarded as the most decorated cadet in the history of the United States Military Academy.

+Following Johnny Lujack's death on July 25, 2023, Dawkins is the oldest surviving winner of the Heisman Trophy.
+He is the lone survivor among the first 27 recipients (1935–1961).

 Early life, education and athletic career

 At age 11, Dawkins was successfully treated for polio with aggressive physical therapy.
 After earning a scholarship, Dawkins entered Cranbrook School in Bloomfield Hills, Michigan.
 There he was an all-league quarterback, and captain of the baseball team.
 He graduated from Cranbrook in 1955.

 Accepted by Yale University, Dawkins chose instead to attend the United States Military Academy at West Point.
 He earned high honors, serving as First Captain, president of his class, captain of the football team, and a "Star Man" in the top five percent of his class academically.
 A cadet is considered outstanding if he attains one of these positions.
 Dawkins was the only cadet in history to hold all four at once.
 He was featured in Life Magazine and Reader's Digest.
 Even before his graduation, many predicted he would make general and perhaps even be Army Chief of Staff.
-Playing as a halfback for head football coach Earl Blaik, Dawkins won the Heisman Trophy and the Maxwell Award and was a consensus All-America selection in 1958.
+Dawkins began his playing career at West Point under head football coach Earl Blaik as a fourth-string quarterback before being cut from the position.
+Later playing as a halfback during his junior and senior season, Dawkins saw great success and eventually won the Heisman Trophy and the Maxwell Award and was a consensus All-America selection in 1958.
 Dawkins was also an assistant captain for the hockey team.
 At Oxford, he won three Blues in rugby union and is credited with popularizing the overarm throw (originally called the "Yankee torpedo pass") into the lineout.

 Dawkins graduated with a BSc from the Military Academy in 1959 with a very high class standing, and was awarded a Rhodes Scholarship.
 He earned a BA at Brasenose College, Oxford in 1962 in Philosophy, Politics, and Economics (promoted to an MA in 1968, per tradition) and later earned a Master of Public Affairs in 1970 and a PhD in 1977 from the Woodrow Wilson School of Public and International Affairs at Princeton University with the dissertation The United States Army and the "Other" War in Vietnam: A Study of the Complexity of Implementing Organizational Change.